 Don’t Be Afraid Of Paperwork

 Nothing sends shivers down the spines of clients quite like bureaucracy.
 Closing is undoubtedly the most friction-heavy aspect of the real estate sales process, so any time you spend smoothing out how you’ll make your final push is well worth the effort you put into it.
+Guiding clients through the paperwork helps them make their final decision with confidence.

 Transparency should be the guiding principle at every step along the way.
 The last thing anybody wants when they fork over the cash to buy a house is an unpleasant surprise at the final hurdle.
 A reputation as a trustworthy, well-informed realtor when it gets to the paperwork stage is one of the single biggest weapons you can have in your arsenal.